hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-powershell-sdk.md

 ![](/img/dscc_ps_api_endpoints.png "DSCC PowerShell SDK API Endpoints")

 T﻿o do what I did, you can scroll through the README.md file and use the links in the file to get to the detailed information for every available API endpoint.
-The detailed information includes usage examples for the commands, like the following one that is used getting all storage systems, *Invoke-SystemsList*:
+The detailed information includes usage examples for the commands, like the following one that is used for getting all storage systems, *Invoke-SystemsList*:

 ```powershell
 # general setting of the PowerShell module, e.g. base URL, authentication, etc